 January Operation Internship Experience

-The January Operation Internship Experience is an opportunity for a small group of selected AeroAstro seniors and graduate students to learn firsthand about operational aspects of space flight at the Kennedy Space Center.
+The January Operation Internship Experience is an opportunity for selected AeroAstro seniors and graduate students to learn firsthand operational aspects of space flight at the Kennedy Space Center.
 The internships are sponsored by the Massachusetts Space Grant Consortium and take place during MIT's January Independent Activities Period.
-Participants are given lectures and tours by NASA and commercial-sector engineers and scientists.
-Gaining this operational perspective at the Kennedy Space Center compliments students' academic education and engineering research, and offered insight into potential careers in the aerospace area.
-For more information, contact Massachusetts Space Grant director Professor Jeff Hoffman or associate director Raji Patel.
+For more information, contact Massachusetts Space Grant directormjhoffma1 [at] mit.edu ( Professor Jeff Hoffman) or associate director rpatel [at] mit.edu (Raji Patel).

-Prospective employers: To find out more about listing an AeroAstro student summer internship with your organization, please contact Marie Stuppard.
-She will work with you to publicize your opportunities to our students, and can aid in organizing a campus information session, a technical talk, or a meet-and-greet event.
+To find out more about listing an AeroAstro student summer internship with your organization, please contact mas [at] mit.edu (Marie Stuppard).
+She’ll work with you to publicize your opportunities to our students, and can aid in organizing a campus information session, a technical talk, or a meet-and-greet event.
 Employers are welcome to offer internships year-round, but it should be noted that many prospective employers advertise internship opportunities in the early fall.
 The majority of our students seeking summer internships will have accepted offers by the end of November.